 Now, today, let’s talk about the tampons and the pads, please stock a few boxes or packages just in case a visitor needs some, whether you no longer need them or not.
 Thank goodness, I’m past that period of time in my life.
 Hallelujah!

 Here’s the deal, I am going to share with you how you can make your own reusable menstrual pads.
-Now, some people may think this is some weird idea.
+Now, some people may think this is a weird idea.
 Maybe it is and maybe it isn’t.

 After a grid down we could wash them by hand, we may have to wash cloth diapers, so it’s better to be prepared BEFORE we need them and we can’t purchase them.

 I can hear some people saying, there is no way I am making these, let alone going to use them.
 I get it, I really do.
 But on the other hand, I raised my daughters on cloth diapers.
 I have heard young mothers say, there is no way I am using cloth diapers.
 I get it, I do.

 BUT, if the store shelves are empty, are you prepared for what I call Plan B (cloth diapers, safety pins, and rubber pants).
 Just something to think about.
 They are washable and reusable and cheaper in the long run and better for the environment and landfill.

 These are pretty reasonable, I bought some cheaper diaper pins and I can’t even open them so be careful when you purchase diaper pins if you decide you may need to store them.
 And don’t forget the rubber pants.